 Count the squares in the rectangle.
 How does the number of squares relate to the base and height?

-Find the area and perimeter of the rectangle below.
+Find the area and perimeter of the rectangle at right.

 See part (a).